The Rocketeer (TV series)

 The Rocketeer (titled Rocketeer internationally) is an American animated children's television series.
 It premiered on Disney Junior and Disney Channel in the United States on November 8, 2019, and on November 10 on Disney Junior in Canada.
 Based on the comic book superhero of the same name by Dave Stevens and inspired by the 1991 film, the series focuses on Katherine "Kit" Secord, a 7-year-old girl who receives the family jet pack for her 7th birthday.
-The Rocketeer was aimed for toddlers.
+The Rocketeer was aimed at toddlers.

 While the series received generally positive reviews from critics, it was cancelled after one season.

 Premise

 In the town of Hughesville, seven-year-old Kit Secord learns she is secretly next in line to become The Rocketeer, a jet pack-wearing superhero who can fly.
 Armed with her cool new gear and secret identity, Kit takes to the skies to protect Hughesville and its residents from danger.
 Assisting her on her heroic adventures are her best friend Tesh, bulldog sidekick Butch, and airplane mechanic grandfather Ambrose Secord.